simonsobs/so3g/docs/maintenance_notes.rst

 Binary wheels are built using the included setup.py, which downloads a copy of spt3g_software and uses cmake to build both that package and so3g.
+NOTE:  The spt3g_software version to use when building wheels is obtained from the version in the Dockerfile.
+This is the one place where that version should be specified.

 Although you can build wheels locally, usually these are built using github workflows.
 The "wheels" directory contains scripts which are used by the cibuildwheel package running in the github workflows.